Toggle: English / Spanish

 Some of the most common dangerous, inhaled substances include:

-Chlorine gas (during use of cleaning materials such as chlorine bleach, in industrial accidents, or near swimming pools)
+Chlorine gas (which are breathed in from cleaning materials such as chlorine bleach, during industrial accidents, or near swimming pools)

 Grain and fertilizer dust